 Thoughts on Gladwell’s What the Dog Saw – part 1

-This week, Beg to Differ is savouring the new book by Canadian journalist Malcolm Gladwell, What the Dog Saw: And Other Adventures.
+This week, sildenafil Beg to Differ is savouring the new book by Canadian journalist Malcolm Gladwell, pharmacy What the Dog Saw: And Other Adventures.
 It’s really, really good (duh, it’s Gladwell).
 All the essays are from New Yorker Magazine, and in typically Gladwellian style, every page sets off fireworks in your neurons, lighting up a new part of your brain with every thought.
 So, since we’re thinking about this stuff anyway, we thought we’d share some thoughts.
 Today: is there really such a thing as “intellectual property”?

 In this essay, Gladwell begins by discussing a strange case of “plagiarism” involving an earlier article he had written for the New Yorker.
 Seems a Broadway play called “Frozen” by British playwright Bryony Lavery “borrowed” lines, ideas, and biographical detail from his profile of Dorothy Lewis – a psychiatrist who studies serial killers.
 The similarities between the play and Gladwell’s article, and by extension, Lewis’s life, are extensive and unmistakable.

 But is this a case of plagiarism?
 Lewis thought so – enough to take legal action against the playwright.
 And originally so did Gladwell, who quotes a letter he faxed to Lavery:

 I am happy to be the source of inspiration for other writers, and had you asked for my permission to quote—even liberally—from my piece, I would have been delighted to oblige.
 But to lift material, without my approval, is theft.